Evidence-Based Self-Esteem Activities for Kids

 Final note: small, consistent changes produce strong results.
 Be patient, track progress, and connect with educators or clinicians when needed.

 Call to action: Start one micro-practice tonight — pick a short affirmation and share it at dinner.
 If you’d like, print the 30-day plan above and adapt it for your child’s age.
-For workshop templates or printable activity sheets, visit reputable child mental health organizations or contact your local school counselor to collaborate.
+For workshop templates or printable activity sheets, visit trusted child mental health groups.

 About The Author: Jaye-Kelly Johnston